m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

+---
+id: thread-performance-considerations
+title: Thread Performance Considerations
-# Thread Performance Considerations
+sidebar_label: Thread Performance Considerations
-#gios
+---

 ## Which Threading Model Is Better?
 Let’s compare the following two models to see which one is better